AnisulMahmud/Blockchain-and-Natural-Language-Processing-approaches-For-Fake-News-Detection/README.md

 ## IEEE PAPER:

 ### We published a paper on IEEE XPlore.
-It has a open Access.
+It has an open Access.
 See the paper for more info about the project and its working methods and flow.

 ###  LINK : https://ieeexplore.ieee.org/document/10034750
 #### DOI: 10.1109/ACCESS.2023.3241483